Fresht0Death/ArduinoProjects/README.md

 # ArduinoProjects

 In an attempt to better understand embedded systems and embedded C, I am building small projects that track data, interact with hardware, and eventually log results.
 Each project is meant to build on my knowledge of C/C++, Arduino, and embedded systems concepts.
-This is a self-driven endeavour to reach my goal of become an embedded systems engineer.
+This is a self-driven endeavour to reach my goal of becoming an embedded systems engineer.
 The purpose of this repo is to share my projects, ideas, and technical knowledge.

 ** Project README's have wiring, hardware needed, and schematics. **